Photon-instanton collider implemented by a superconducting circuit

 being the ``form factor'' of the instanton in the photon modes basis.
 Note that it is finite at the resonance frequency $\omega_0$ but still peaked there.
-It rises towards low frequencies (assumed higher than $\lambda_*$).
-Thus, processes in which a nearly resonant photon scatters into a nearly resonant photon and several low energy photons (whose number is controlled by $z$) will play an important role.
+It rises toward low frequencies (assumed higher than $\lambda_*$); this reflects the fact that an instanton involves a shift of phases along the entire array, and hence couples well to low-$k$ modes.
+Thus, processes in which a nearly resonant photon scatters into one nearly resonant photon and several low energy photons (whose number is controlled by $z$) will play an important role.
 Note also that $f_k$ diverges at higher odd multiples of $\omega_0$, which are nonlinear resonances broadened only at higher order in $\Gamma_0$.
-In relevant experiments~\cite{kuzmin19b} these will anyway be close to $E_J$, hence we will limit ourselves here to lower frequencies.
-Adding up the contribution of positive and negative phase slips eliminates processes involving an odd total photon number.
+In relevant experiments~\cite{kuzmin19b} these will anyway be close to $E_J$, i.e., outside the instanton regime, hence we will limit ourselves here to lower frequencies.
+Adding up the contribution of the instantons and the anti-instantons eliminates processes involving an odd number of photons.

 Let us consider processes in which an additional photon with the specific frequency $\omega_k$ is included among either the incoming or outgoing photons.
-Combining the square of the $\mathcal{T}$-matrix elements just obtained with the appropriate Bose-Einstein factors corresponding to spontaneous and stimulated emission as well as stimulated absorption, gives the total rate $\Gamma^\mathrm{in}_k$ of the inelastic decay (minus creation) of a single incoming photon at $k$ (the inelastic scattering probability per collision is $2\pi\Gamma^\mathrm{in}_k/\Delta$), \begin{widetext}
+Combining the square of the $\mathcal{T}$-matrix elements just obtained with the appropriate Bose-Einstein factors corresponding to spontaneous and stimulated emission as well as stimulated absorption, gives the total rate $\Gamma^\mathrm{in}_k$ of the inelastic decay (minus creation) of a single incoming photon at $k$~\cite[][Sec.~SI.D]{SM} (the inelastic scattering probability per collision is $2\pi\Gamma^\mathrm{in}_k/\Delta$, while $\omega_k/\Gamma^\mathrm{in}_k$ is the experimentally-measurable quality factor of mode $k$~\cite{kuzmin19b})~\cite{fn:thermodynamic}, \begin{widetext}